HORNET-Storage/Scionic-MerkleTree-Go/README.md

 * For a folder containing 10 files, a Scionic branch needs just 5 leaves, while a Merkle DAG branch requires all 10.
 This makes the Scionic branch about **2x smaller**.
 * When the folder contains 1000 files, a Scionic branch uses only 11 leaves, compared to the full 1000 required by a Merkle DAG branch.
 This results in the Scionic branch being approximately **90x smaller**.
 * In the case of a folder with 10,000 files, a Scionic branch requires 15 leaves, while a Merkle DAG branch needs all 10,000.
 This means the Scionic branch is roughly **710x smaller**.
+* If the folder contains 1,000,000 files, a Scionic branch for any file in that folder would require around 21 leaves.
+This Scionic branch would be **50,000x smaller**.

 These statistics underline the substantial efficiency improvements made by Scionic Merkle Trees.